 The final list is worked out using an algorithm based on all the options you have chosen.
 Therefore the specialty you like the most may not appear at the top of your results list if it is in a rotation with specialties in your dislike list.
 However, we have made it possible to drag and drop the results lists so you can change the final order as much as you like.

 The GMC satisfaction data for each job is available on the GMC website.
 Every year the GMC survey all the doctors in the country and get them to rate their jobs based on a number of factors including teaching, work load etc. They use this survey to generate their satisfaction ratings.
 The higher the number, the more satisfied the junior doctors were with the job.

 Oriel and the Foundation Programme do not release competitiveness data for foundation rotations.
 The competitiveness score that we have given each rotation is based on our independent data.
-In 2018 roughly half the medical students in the country used our ranker to rank their foundation jobs.
+In 2021 over half the medical students in the country used our ranker to rank their foundation jobs.
 This makes our data the largest independent source of competition ratings available.

 The vast majority of rotations stay the same each year.
 However, there are always a few rotations in each deanery that are new for that year.
 These rotations will not have a competition score.

 The competition rating was calculated using data from our 2021 Foundation Job Ranker.
 Every user was allocated a region, a location score and a specialty score based on their selections.
 This allowed us to use those scores to calculate the combined score of each job.
 This score was then weighted per region with the highest and lowest getting 100 and 0 respectively, whilst the other jobs were weighted depending on where they fell between the highest and lowest.